brycewray/hugo-site/content/posts/2020/10/conversation-piece.md

 In [FastComments](https://fastcomments.com)&nbsp;.&nbsp;.&nbsp;.

 #### Advantages
-- Comments can be anonymous (if you allow that); anyone who wishes to log in can do so by providing his or her email address.
+- Comments can be anonymous (if you allow that); anyone who wishes to log in can do so by providing their email address.
 - Each plan allows unlimited numbers of sites.
 - Doesn't show ads to visitors; doesn't sell their data.
 - Light; adds about 23K of code and files.